graves/awful_aj/README.md

 ### 3. Interactive Mode

-Talk with the AI like it's your therapist, mentor, or rubber duck:
+Talk with the AI in an interactive REPL:

 ```
 aj interactive